centaurlabs/centaur-recipes/README.md

 virtual environment and installed packages.
 Some IDEs may handle selecting the correct virtual environment for you, in which case you only need to do step 1.

-1. With the environment activated, install jupyter by running `pip install jupyter` from the terminal or command prompt.
+1. With the environment activated, run `pip install -r requirements.txt` from the terminal or command prompt.
+This should install jupyter as well as the other required packages.
-2. Then run `pip install -r requirements.txt`
-3. Run `python -m ipykernel install --user --name env_name` where `env_name` is the name of the virtual environment you made in the previous section.
+2. Run `python -m ipykernel install --user --name env_name` where `env_name` is the name of the currently activated virtual environment.
-4. Now start the Jupyter notebook with `jupyter notebook path/to/notebook.ipynb` The notebook should open in your default browser.
+3. Now start the Jupyter notebook with `jupyter notebook path/to/notebook.ipynb` The notebook should open in your default browser.
-5. In the top toolbar click on `Kernel` and then select `Change kernel`.
+4. In the top toolbar click on `Kernel` and then select `Change kernel`.
-6. Select the kernel that has the same name as your virtual environment.
+5. Select the kernel that has the same name as your virtual environment.
-7. Now you may follow any remaining instructions in the notebook.
+6. Now you may follow any remaining instructions in the notebook.